 Pats blow shot at bye as Miami stuns New England

-This will mark the first time since 2009 the Patriots did not get a first-round bye in the playoffs.
+It's the first time since 2009 that the Patriots failed to get a first-round playoff bye.
 That season, New England won the AFC East but lost in the wild-card round to Baltimore.
-Since Tom Brady became New England's starting quarterback, the Patriots have had to play in the wild-card round three times.
-They are 2-1 in wild-card games and are 3-3 and failed to reach the Super Bowl in those three postseasons.
-Miami (5-11), which started this season 0-7, won at New England for the first time since 2008.
+Since Brady became New England's starting quarterback, the Patriots have played in the wild-card round three times.
+They are 2-1 in wild-card games and 3-3 overall, failing to reach a Super Bowl.
+Miami (5-11), which started this season 0-7, won in New England for the first time since 2008.
 The Dolphins entered this game as 16-point underdogs.

 Brady, who passed for 221 yards and two touchdowns with one interception, is 15-2 at home against Miami.
 Fitzpatrick completed 28-of-41 passes for 320 yards and one touchdown, with no interceptions.